 6. Raising money for charities

 Fundraisers can also teach generosity and caring for people outside of the school community.
-Following the earthquake in Haiti last year, the students at Berkley’s Norup Middle School decided to raise money to help rebuild an orphanage there.
+Following the earthquake in Haiti, the students at Berkley’s Norup International School decided to raise money to help rebuild an orphanage there.
 They held a pie-throwing event where, for $1, students could throw a whipped cream pie at their principal and a few teachers.
 The brave staff and thrilled students raised $475 for Haiti.

 7. Useful services for parents and students

-Just in time for Christmas, Hamilton Elementary-Middle School in Detroit offered families reasonably priced photo packages with holiday backgrounds or with Santa himself.
+Just in time for Christmas, Hamilton Academy in Detroit previously offered families reasonably priced photo packages with holiday backgrounds or with Santa himself.
 Teachers helped organize the event so that siblings could be in photos together, saving parents even more money.

 8. ‘Green’ fundraising